-- 1383 IdPs typically sign assertions, and this functionality is broadly supported in available software.
-For SAML, - 1384 the IdP's public key is provided in the SAML metadata.
-For OIDC, the public key can be provided through - 1385 the discovery end point, if supported; otherwise, the key would be provided to the RP out of band. - 1386 Encrypting assertions is also relatively trivial and requires providing the RP's public key to the IdP.
-The - 1387 build architecture in this guide can support FAL-1 and FAL-2 with relative ease. - 1388 The requirement for holder of key assertions makes FAL-3 more difficult to implement.
-A SAML holder - 1389 of key profile exists but has never been widely implemented in a web-browser SSO context.
-The OIDC - 1390 core specification does not include a mechanism for a holder of key assertions; however, the - 1391 forthcoming token binding over the hypertext transfer protocol (http) specification [30] and related - 1392 RFCs may provide a pathway to supporting FAL-3 in an OIDC implementation.
+IdPs typically sign assertions, and this functionality is broadly supported in available software.
+For SAML, the IdP's public key is provided in the SAML metadata.
+For OIDC, the public key can be provided through the discovery end point, if supported; otherwise, the key would be provided to the RP out of band.
+Encrypting assertions is also relatively trivial and requires providing the RP's public key to the IdP.
+The build architecture in this guide can support FAL-1 and FAL-2 with relative ease.

+The requirement for holder of key assertions makes FAL-3 more difficult to implement.
+A SAML holder of key profile exists but has never been widely implemented in a web-browser SSO context.
+The OIDC core specification does not include a mechanism for a holder of key assertions; however, the forthcoming token binding over the Hypertext Transfer Protocol (HTTP) specification [30] and related RFCs may provide a pathway to supporting FAL-3 in an OIDC implementation.

-1393 C.3 Authenticator Types
+C.3 Authenticator Types

-When considering MFA implementations, PSFR organizations should carefully consider organizationallydefined authenticator requirements.
+When considering MFA implementations, PSFR organizations should carefully consider organizationally defined authenticator requirements.
 These requirements may include:

-1396 1397 1 the sensitivity of data being accessed and the commensurate level of authentication assurance needed 1398 1399 1 environmental constraints, such as gloves or masks, that may limit the usability and effectiveness of certain authentication modalities 1400 1401 1 costs throughout the authenticator life cycle, such as authenticator binding, loss, theft, unauthorized duplication, expiration, and revocation 1402 1403 1404 1 policy and compliance requirements, such as the Health Insurance Portability and Accountability Act (HIPAA) [31], the Criminal Justice Information System Security Policy [32], or other organizationally defined requirements 1405 1406 1 support of current information technology infrastructure, including mobile devices, for various authenticator types 1407 1408 1409 1410 1411 1412 1413 1414 The ne provid and it previo the Le 04, E-A identit are list w, third revision of NIST SP 800-63, Digital Identity Guidelines [17], is a suite of documents that e technical requirements and guidance for federal agencies implementing digital identity services, may assist PSFR organizations when selecting authenticators.
-The most significant difference from us versions of NIST SP 800-63 is the retirement of the previous assurance rating system, known as vels of Assurance (LOA), established by Office of Management and Budget Memorandum M-04- authentication Guidance for Federal Agencies .
-In the new NIST SP 800-63-3 guidance, digital y assurance is split into three ordinals as opposed to the single ordinal in LOA.
-The three ordinals ed below: 1415 1.1 identity assurance level (IAL) 1416 authenticator assurance level (AAL)
+- the sensitivity of data being accessed and the commensurate level of authentication assurance needed - environmental constraints, such as gloves or masks, that may limit the usability and effectiveness of certain authentication modalities

+- costs throughout the authenticator life cycle, such as authenticator binding, loss, theft, unauthorized duplication, expiration, and revocation - policy and compliance requirements, such as the Health Insurance Portability and Accountability Act (HIPAA) [31], the Criminal Justice Information System Security Policy [32], or other organizationally defined requirements - support of current IT infrastructure, including mobile devices, for various authenticator types

+The new, third revision of NIST SP 800-63, Digital Identity Guidelines [17] is a suite of documents that provide technical requirements and guidance for federal agencies implementing digital identity services, and it may assist PSFR organizations when selecting authenticators.
+The most significant difference from previous versions of NIST SP 800-63 is the retirement of the previous assurance rating system, known as the Levels of Assurance (LOA), established by Office of Management and Budget (OMB) Memorandum M-04-04, E-Authentication Guidance for Federal Agencies.
+In the new NIST SP 800-63-3 guidance, digital identity assurance is split into three ordinals as opposed to the single ordinal in LOA.
+The three ordinals are listed below:

+- identity assurance level (IAL)

+- authenticator assurance level (AAL)

+- FAL

-- 1417 FAL - 1418 This practice guide is primarily concerned with AALs and how they apply to the reference architecture 1419 outlined in Table 3-2. - 1420 The strength of an authentication transaction is measured by the AAL.
-A higher AAL means stronger - 1421 authentication and requires more resources and capabilities by attackers to subvert the authentication - 1422 process.
+This practice guide is primarily concerned with AALs and how they apply to the reference architecture outlined in Table 3-2.

+The strength of an authentication transaction is measured by the AAL.
+A higher AAL means stronger authentication and requires more resources and capabilities by attackers to subvert the authentication process.
 We discuss a variety of multifactor implementations in this practice guide.
-NIST SP 800-63-3 - gives us a reference to map the risk reduction of the various implementations recommended in thispractice guide. - 1425 The AAL is determined by authenticator type and combination, verifier requirements, reauthentication - policies, and security control baselines, as defined in NIST SP 800-53, Security and Privacy Controls for - 1427 Federal Information Systems and Organizations [33].
-A summary of requirements at each of the levels is - 1428 provided in Table C-2. - 1429 A memorized secret (most commonly implemented as a password) satisfies AAL1, but this alone is not - 1430 enough to reach the higher levels shown in Table C-2.
-For AAL2 and AAL3, some form of MFA is
+NIST SP 800-63-3 gives us a reference to map the risk reduction of the various implementations recommended in this practice guide.

+The AAL is determined by authenticator type and combination, verifier requirements, reauthentication policies, and security control baselines, as defined in NIST SP 800-53, Security and Privacy Controls for Federal Information Systems and Organizations [33].
+A summary of requirements at each of the levels is provided in Table C-2.